keller-mark/use-coordination/README.md

 ```

 Then, wrap the app (or a parent component of all views you would like to coordinate) in a [CoordinationProvider](https://keller-mark.github.io/use-coordination/docs/provider-components/#coordinationprovider) (or [ZodCoordinationProvider](https://keller-mark.github.io/use-coordination/docs/provider-components/#zodcoordinationprovider)).
-Pass a config to the provider to set the initial state of the coordination space and the view-coordination scope mappings.
+Pass a `spec` to the provider to set the initial state of the coordination space and the view-coordination scope mappings.

 ```js